yalelibrary/linked-art-mapping/specs/md/tasks/related_entities.md

   - 8100abcdg
   - 81104acdegjnquvxyz
 trimPunctuation: true
-scriptInclusion: NONE
+scriptInclusion: BOTH
 ```

 ## Processing information

 1. Extract related entities from MARC bibliographic records and assign an IRI to each distinct entity.

-    1. Create top-level related entities by normalizing and merging the string value of the source data subfields.
+    1. Create top-level related entities by joining all subfields and to create a key for merging.

+    2. Normalize and merge each unique string value.

-    2. Apply specific processing steps for each related entity type \(Concepts, Events, etc.\).
+    3. Apply specific processing steps for each related entity type \(Concepts, Events, etc.\).

 2. Add embedded references to related entities within corresponding record-level resources \(`DigitalObject`, `HumanMadeObject`, `LinguisticObject`, `Set`, `VisualItem`\).